wdiesveld/TinyQueries/README.md

 ## Hello World

-In the queries-folder create a json file **helloWorld.json**:
+In the queries-folder create a json file named **helloWorld.json** with the following content:

 	{
-		select: "'Hello World'"
+		"select": "'Hello World'"
 	}

 Then the query can be called as follows: